 First off, don’t forget to pick up your race packet!
 And, make sure you’ve studied the available information.

-The night before, check the weather, decide what you’re going to wear.
-If it’s going to be over 50 degrees at the start, don’t wear long sleeves and long pants.
-You want to dress for 10-15 degrees warmer than the temperature, because you will heat up.
+Tonight, check the weather, decide what you’re going to wear.
+It’s going to be about 67 degrees at the start, so don’t wear long sleeves and long pants.
+It’s nice that it’ll be overcast, but it’ll likely be humid.
 Most people are going to be out there for around an hour or more, and being overheated will not only hurt your performance and make you miserable, but it’ll increase the risk of getting dehydrated.
-Shorts and a short sleeved shirt will be a good idea.
-If you want, wear a long sleeve shirt that you can take off and discard at the start.

 Plan where you’re going to park, and have a back-up plan.
-The race starts at 8:00am.
+The race starts at 8:00am fr people in corrals A and B. The corral schedule is:

 You’ll want to be on-site by 7:15 am, and get in a ten-minute warmup and drills.
 You need time to park and get there, so plan to be at your parking spot by 7:00 or so.
 Work backwards from there – how long will it take you to get there?
 You should get up a good hour before you need to leave your home.
 Get up, eat and drink first, check the weather, and relax.
 Why an hour?
 Because you can’t run well if you gotta “go”, and you’d rather do what you gotta do at home, not in a porta-potty.

-About 15 minutes before the start, start plowing into the crowd.
-You’ll probably have a colored bib that will assign you to a time-segregated starting area.
+No later than 15 minutes before the start, start plowing into the crowd.
+You’ll probably have a colored bib that will assign you to your corral.
 Use it.
 It’ll make things easier on you, and it’s just rude to clog up the works for any faster runners.

 If they’re oblivious because they’re wearing headphones… well, that’s their problem.